-Raizen, Ultrapar among likely bidders for Petrobras refinery in Parana: sources
+Raizen, Ultrapar among likely bidders for Petrobras refinery in Parana: Sources

 Indian conglomerate Essar Group had considered a bid in recent months, but it was not clear if the company would follow through, another source said.
 Essar didn't immediately reply to a request for comment sent outside regular market hours in India.

-Repar produces mostly gasoline and diesel, up to 70per cent, combined, as well as asphalt base, aviation fuel and butane gas.
-The unit is being sold with five storage terminals, one in Parana state and four in Santa Catarina, and 476 kilometers (295 miles) of oil pipelines.
+Repar produces mostly gasoline and diesel, up to 70 per cent, combined, as well as asphalt base, aviation fuel and butane gas.
+The unit is being sold with five storage terminals, one in Parana state and four in Santa Catarina, and 476 kilometres of oil pipelines.

-(Reporting by Carolina Mandl, Sabrina Valle, Gram Slattery; editing by Richard Pullin)